fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 Sometimes a npm package can also include its types within the code and of course in that case downloading of the corresponding _@types/*_ is not necessary.

-> **Notice:** Since the typings are only used before compilation, the typings are not needed in the production build and they should **always** be in the the devDependencies of the package.json.
+> **Notice:** Since the typings are only used before compilation, the typings are not needed in the production build and they should **always** be in the devDependencies of the package.json.

 ---